 - Language may be offensive, but we understand that some people do talk in those ways, and in some places anyway, that language has a public context.
 When see it the context of a movie (a public forum), we don’t notice a disconnect.

 - Sexuality/nudity often involves situations where it is inappropriate, but even when shown in a proper husband/wife context, we instinctively understand that the movie makes something public that should be private.
 Movie violence “keeps its distance” but with sexuality the movie moves right in close — too close.
 We understand that movies are not real, but there remains an undeniable reality to the displays of nudity we see in movies.
-Unlike violence, the people really are nude.
+Unlike violence, the people really are nude, or really are kissing, etc. someone.
 Besides, even if within the movie the situation involves a husband/wife, they are not husband/wife in reality.
+Even if they were–why should we see it?

 Having said this, none of the students objected to the concept of nudity in art per se, and again we should ask why most object to it in movies but not in art.
 What is the difference?